 Luckily, there are three methods you can use to recover any data that you might have lost.
 You can restore your data from a local backup, restore data from Google Account, or use a third-party app, like Dr. Fone, to recover deleted files.

 With these three options, you should have no problem with Android data recovery after factory reset.
+Also, take a look at Primo Android Data Recovery: it’s free and might help you as well.

 Did you like this article?
 Don’t forget to leave your thoughts in the comments below and share this article if you think it might help someone you know!